 At the End of the Day...

 The most effective and easiest way to create a soft, blended background is by using a helpful sponge.
-Once you have the perfect sponge dauber, you'll be able to implement all of these recommendations and start creating beautifully blended backgrounds that will wow and impress, time and time again.
+Once you have the perfect blending tool, you'll be able to implement all of these recommendations and start creating beautifully blended backgrounds that will wow and impress, time and time again.